Tribler/py-ipv8/doc/further-reading/advanced_identity.rst

    :lines: 18-22
    :dedent: 4

-To use a certificate file, we will have to pass it to the ``RESTManager`` constructor, as follows (replacing ``cert_fileX`` with the file path of your certificate file for the particular IPv8 instance):
+To use a certificate file, we will have to pass it to the ``RESTManager`` constructor, as follows (replacing ``cert_file`` with the file path of your certificate file for the particular IPv8 instance):

 .. literalinclude:: advanced_identity_2.py
    :lines: 26-32